syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_db_parser/005_The_syslog-ng_patterndb_format/000_patterndb/000_ruleset/001_rules/000_rule/README.md

 {: .notice--primary-start}

-**NOTE:** If the following characters appear in the message, they must be escaped in the rule as follows:
+If the following characters appear in the message, they must be escaped in the rule as follows:

 - *@*: Use `@@`, for example, `user@@example.com` --- syslog-ng special notation
 - *\<*: Use `&lt;` --- XML entity